concur/developer.concur.com/itinerary/itinerary_data_model.markdown

 ### RuleViolations elements

-The RuleViolations contains a list of rule violations associated with the itinerary.
+The RuleViolations element contains a list of rule violations associated with the itinerary.
 This parent element contains a RuleViolation child element for each associated rule violation.
+The RuleViolation element has the following child elements:

 | Element Name | Data Type | TripLink | Description |
 |-------------------------|-----------|----------|-------------|